DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentframework/Setup.md

 **API key**            | Enter the API key

+> Note: Not shared across legal entities; to enable companies to keep separate model deployments / costs in MS Foundry.

 ## B.3.
 All agents

 Navigate to **Organisation administration > Agents for finance & supply chain management > All agent** to setup the applicable licensed agents.